 The overall objective of this project is to provide a systematic and quantitative characterisation of mitochondrial dysfunction in cellular and in vivo models of Parkinson's disease (PD), focusing on defined, innovative aSyn toxicity models, using robust protocols and positive controls previously established by members of the PD-MitoQUANT consortium.
-By incorporating ageing studies, proteostasis studies, computational modelling and data integration approaches, PD-MitoQUANT will identify signatures of progressive mitochondrial dysfunction in PD pathogenesis, and deliver a platform for the identification of novel therapeutic targets for the treatment of PD and other neurodegenerative disorders.
+By incorporating omics studies, imaging studies, bioenergetics and proteostasis studies, ageing studies, computational modelling and data integration approaches, PD-MitoQUANT will identify signatures of progressive mitochondrial dysfunction in PD pathogenesis, and deliver a platform for the identification of novel therapeutic targets for the treatment of PD and other neurodegenerative disorders.